Fall 2015 Enrollment

 A Diverse Community

 Wheaton embraces diversity, recognizing its importance in creating the ideal community—one where many backgrounds come together to form the academic discourse.
-This commitment to diversity is highlighted in the Community Covenant.
+This commitment to diversity is highlighted in the Community Covenant, which calls upon every Wheaton student and faculty member to collaborate with others in work, service, and worship.
+As a supportive campus of Christian scholars, Wheaton fosters an atmosphere that promotes both spiritual and intellectual growth.

-Wheaton has several clubs and organizations for the students to choose from.
-The clubs range from service initiatives to special interest groups.
-While there are numerous options, students also have the chance to charter their own club.
+Wheaton has several clubs and organizations for students to choose from.
+These clubs range from service initiatives to special interest groups.
+While there are numerous options, students also have the chance to charter their own clubs to expand the scope of the community’s focus.
+The College Union also helps bond the community by organizing campus-wide events catered to every student in the College.
+Concerts and dances make Wheaton burst with activity!

-Students have the chance to get directly involved in the Wheaton experience.
-They can join Student Government and work on a wide variety of projects, from monitoring technology and finance to maintaining a diverse community environment.
+Students also have the chance to get directly involved in the Wheaton experience.
+Through participation in Student Government, they are able to contribute to the establishment and implementation of a variety of projects, ranging from monitoring technology and finances to maintaining the community’s focus on maintaining diversity.

 Sports and Recreation